FAQs: Getting started

 The plan is required by federal law to obtain certain personal information about the account owner and the beneficiary that we can use to verify your identities.
 If you don't provide the requested information, we won't be able to open your account.

 If we're unable to verify your identities, the plan reserves the right to close your account or take other steps we deem reasonable.
-The Social Security numbers of you and your beneficiary are also required for tax-reporting purposes.
+The Social Security Numbers or Individual Taxpayer Identification Numbers of you and your beneficiary are also required for tax-reporting purposes.

 Who is Ascensus Broker Dealer Services, Inc.?

 Ascensus Broker Dealer Services, Inc., is the program manager for the Direct Plan.
-Ascensus Broker Dealer Services is part of Ascensus College Savings, a leading provider of administrative services for 529 plans.
+Ascensus Broker Dealer Services is part of Ascensus, a leading provider of administrative services for 529 plans.

 Contributing to a NY 529 account

 Can I contribute to more than one 529 plan?